lisposter/node-upyun-classic/README.md

 ```

 # Response
-In this SDK, every api will return a response in the format:
+In this SDK, each api will return a response like below:

 #### Normal